jy95/docusaurus-json-schema-plugin/README.md

 > Component to learn within a editor with autocomplete, validation, ...

-⚠️As this component uses `useColorMode`, don't forget to take into account https://docusaurus.io/docs/api/themes/configuration#use-color-mode

 #### API

 | Property        | Type              | Required  | Note                                               |